Key Takeaways

 Time Your Repair Strategically

-Bundle With Other Maintenance Tasks
+Bundle with Other Maintenance

 This article’s pricing data has been verified against UK garage pricing databases and parts suppliers.
-Written by Diarmuid Doyle.
+Written by James Crawford.
 Last updated April 2026.

 Frequently Asked Questions